KongVo/powerautomatedesktop_TCGPlayerMarketPrice2CSV/README.md

 ## Usage

 1. Run the flow.
-2. Follow the prompts to input the TCG Player URL
+2. Choose your Pokemon set from the drop down menu prompt
 3. The automation flow will create a csv file with the card market prices in the folder directory C:\TCGPlayer\

 Happy automating!